-- Graduates of Bachelor (S1) in Biology or Forestry Graduates. - 3 years' experience for a bachelor's degree in the issue of forest and wildlife management. - Experienced in providing training or presentations related to the management of wildlife domestically / or abroad.
+- Bachelor (S1) degree in Biology or Forestry. - 6 years' experience for a bachelor's degree in the issue of forest and wildlife management. - Experienced in providing training or presentations related to the management of wildlife domestically / or abroad.

 - Having the latest knowledge about wildlife trafficking in Indonesia and globally, especially in the issue of illegal hunting and a circulation of wildlife. - Active in various wildlife conservation forums in Indonesia.